ISAAKiel/quantAAR/README.md

 Utility functions:

-- `itremove` iteratively removes all rows and columns of a matrix or dataframe with less than a given number of non zero elements
+- `itremove` iteratively removes all rows and columns of a dataframe with less than a given number of non zero elements
-- `booleanize` reduces the numeric values of a data.frame to boolean values
+- `booleanize` reduces the numeric values of a dataframe to boolean presence-absence indicators

 ## Installation